promiscuous-io/promiscuous/README.md

 Promiscuous facilitates designing Ruby based SOA services.
 It does this by watching models in publisher applications to send corresponding model operations on a common message bus powered by [RabbitMQ](http://www.rabbitmq.com/).
-Each subscribers have their own queue to receive message asynchronously.
+Each subscriber has its own queue to receive messages asynchronously.

 **Role in our Infrastructure**